 Orgran (gluten-free brand; also wheat, egg, dairy, yeast, and nut free, and vegan)

 Cereal is a quick and easy breakfast, but can start your day off on an unhealthy foot if you’re not careful.
 It can be healthier to sub out your cereal favourite for whole wheat toast and a piece of fruit, or a bowl of hot oats with a dash of cinnamon.
 If you really just don’t have time, cereal does win out on the convenience factor.

 It can be hard giving up that sugar fix from your Crunchy Nut or Coco Pops – but you don’t have to.
 Sugary cereal can be okay as an occasional treat, even for dessert!
 For a healthy lifestyle, balance is everything.

-Canstar Blue surveyed 3,083 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten a breakfast cereal in the last month – in this case, 1,409 people.
+Canstar Blue surveyed 3,077 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten a breakfast cereal in the last three months – in this case, 1,556 people.